intel/sagemaker-intel-aws-xgboost/README.md

 ![image](https://user-images.githubusercontent.com/57263404/227303809-57ba9e1c-700c-4f6f-b7ab-957b37211b63.png)

 2. You will need to Configure a SageMaker Domain to launch Studio from.
-We will be using the Quick Setup option for this tutorial.
+We will be using the Quick Setup option for this module.

 ![image](https://user-images.githubusercontent.com/57263404/227303875-3fc83247-7de3-4ca6-965c-c9eebd6cf7a1.png)